-5 R. v.
+4 R. v.
 Edwards Books and Art Limited, [1986] 2 S.C.R.
 713, at 781 ["Edwards Books"].

-6 Edwards Books, supra, at 781.
+5 Edwards Books, supra, at 781.

-7 Edwards Books, supra, at 808 and 809.
+6 Edwards Books, supra, at 808 and 809.

-8 Alberta v.
+7 Alberta v.
 Hutterian Brethren of Wilson Colony, [2009] 2 SCR 567 ["Hutterian Brethren"].

-9 Hutterian Brethren, supra, at paras.
+8 Hutterian Brethren, supra, at paras.
 31, 32, 130, 131, 182.

-10 Hutterian Brethren, supra, at para.182.
+9 Hutterian Brethren, supra, at para.182.

-question to actually be benefitted from.
-It is important that the Charter right being examined be properly considered to ensure a proper appreciation of its scope.11

-10. Indeed, this approach has been recognized by this Court:
+- 9. Charter rights do not exist in isolation or independent from each other.
+Some Charter rights are related to others and in some instances, are required in order for the Charter right in question to actually be benefitted from.
+It is important that the Charter right being examined be properly considered to ensure a proper appreciation of its scope.10 - 10.
+Indeed, this approach has been recognized by this Court:

 Thus, the wording of the provision, its structure, the context in which it is found, the relationship there may be between it and the other provisions, as well as the historical context in which the Charter was adopted, are all factors that must be taken into consideration in seeking to identify the purpose of a protected right or freedom, in order to preserve the coherence of the entire constitutional text and maintain the integrity of the intention of Parliament.
-A proper and prudent interpretation of the Charter is especially necessary because it is a constitutional document of great import that cannot be altered by a mere statutory amendment if this Court were to misunderstand or err as to the scope of the rights and freedoms to which exceptional protection is afforded.12
+A proper and prudent interpretation of the Charter is especially necessary because it is a constitutional document of great import that cannot be altered by a mere statutory amendment if this Court were to misunderstand or err as to the scope of the rights and freedoms to which exceptional protection is afforded.11

 - 11. One example of how Charter rights are related is found in the right to protest.
 In order for the right to protest to have any strength, it must include the section 2(b) right to freedom of expression and the section 2(c) right to freedom of assembly. - 12.
 So is the case with freedom of religion. - 13.
-For freedom of religion to have any value, it must also include: - a) the section 2(a) right to freedom of conscience; - b) the section 2(b) right to freedom of expression, belief, thought and opinion; - c) the section 2(d) right to freedom of association; and, - d) the section 15(1) right to equal treatment under the law on the basis of religion. - 14.
-Interference with any aspect of the freedom of expression, freedom of association or right to equal treatment under the law of religious individuals or communities results in an interference with the freedom of religion of those individuals or communities. - 15.
-Indeed, Bastarache J., recognized the need for communities (or in this case, religious congregations), to permit individuals to exercise their fundamental freedoms:
+For freedom of religion to have any value, it must also include: - a) the section 2(a) right to freedom of conscience; - b) the section 2(b) right to freedom of expression; - c) the section 2(d) right to freedom of association; and, - d) the section 15(1) right to equal treatment under the law on the basis of religion. - 14.
+Interference with any aspect of the freedom of expression, freedom of association or right to equal treatment under the law of religious individuals or communities results in an interference with the freedom of religion of those individuals or communities.